 Blog

-How Car Accident Reconstruction May be Used to Validate an Injury Claim
+How Car Accident Reconstruction May Be Used to Validate an Injury Claim

-Posted on behalf of Peter T. Nicholl in Car Accidents Published on November 30, 2021 and updated on March 15, 2022.
+Posted on behalf of Peter T. Nicholl in Car Accidents Published on November 30, 2021 and updated on April 27, 2026.

 insurance adjuster reviewing vehicle damageSometimes it is tough to assign fault for a crash.
 The drivers involved may have different stories or not remember much.
 There may not be any witnesses, and even if there are, their accounts may be unreliable at best.
 Your attorney might not get to the scene until it has been cleaned up, which can make it harder to assess what happened.